esherma/NT_Demand_Prediction/README.md

 (Briefly, I will mention that there's an argument to be made that MTGPs are a good option here since they provide a more sensible approach to quantify forecasting uncertainty via Bayesian sampling.
 I tried MTGPs (07_MTGPs.ipynb) and found that they were too computationally complex for this short-term exercise (too much data to fit the covariance matrix).
 Utilizing GPUs would be one potential solution.
 The other would be using variational/approximate MTGPs.
 I deemed that to be out of scope.)

 That brings me to XGBoost.
 In 08_XGBoost.ipynb I explore the use of XGBoost as the main modeling tool.
+I used variables similar to those from the ARIMA analysis: 24 hour lags of temperature and load.
+In addition, to capture periodic behavior I included variables signifying the day, week, and month (i.e., putting in 'June' might tell us something about summer load).
+This produces reasonable-looking forecasts, so I quantitatively evaluated the model via MAE.
+We get about 5% error.

+A key obstacle here is forecasting far into the future given our lags.
+Given validation data, it is easy to make the mistake of constructing feature vectors given recent information.
+This is a mistake, since in a real world deployment one would not have contemporaneous data to make multi-day (or multi-month) predictions.
+Thus, to evaluate performance I performed chained forecasting: the predicted load for time period t feeds into the lags for the ensuing time periods t' > t.

+Evaluating uncertainty here is harder.
+One could think about doing quantile regression or doing a time series-clever bootstrap on training residuals.
+The latter is not the best option since uncertainty will generally be constant.
+Further thought is necessary.